Pelagia: Legend

 The story appeared in the Greek Menaea.
 It significantly omits dates and (on eight occasions) the name of the archbishop under whom Nonnus served.
 (Note: One Greek account refers to the archbishop as Flavianus (r.
 381–404), although Cameron dismisses its testimony.)

 History

 The historical lives of saints have long been used as a tool of inspired conversion.
 Saint Pelagia of Antioch's life is often compared to the several other desert bound female aesitics, such as Mary of Egypt or Saint Thaïs.
 Many of these Lives have a somewhat clear origin and development, often orally passed down.
 Saint Pelagia however, has murky origins, her story leading to great controversy among scholars.
 Due to this controversy, two major theories about her origins have formed.
 The first theory states that the historical Saint Pelagia of Antioch as described by Saint Ambrose, which had appeared almost a thousand years prior to James the Deacon's account is the origin of the monk Pelagius discussed in this article.

-Queer/feminist perspective

-Saint Pelagia is a highly debated figure within not just religious studies, but feminist and queer studies as well.
-Some feminist scholars view the transformation Pelagia underwent, changing into the ascetic monk, Pelagios/Pelagius as ancient representation of gender non-conformity and trans identity.

-On the opposite side of this are those that believe, even if her story displays gender-nonconformist ideals, they need to be viewed in the context of the time-period, class/social standings, and understanding how Christian ideals differed in this ancient time, and to very rarely, if at all, apply modern ideas of gender to non-modern peoples.

-Another question within feminist theory is what name to use for this saint, and what pronouns best fit.
-One could use Pelagia, as that is the Christian name given to the saint, or the use of Pelagios/Pelagius, the name chosen when the saint dedicated herself to a spiritually ascetic lifestyle.
-Were saints like Pelagia masculinized, or were they 'queered' in direct opposition to traditional Roman ideals?